aminta/stackswell/README.md

 # Stackswell - Edited version

-- fixed bug that avoided to enter new float values for scales; limited bp to 2; created by default a small and xsmall style; rounding of font-size is normal for all fonts, rounding for line-height is selectable and by default is set to "muliple of 8"
+- fixed bug that avoided to enter new float values for scales;

+- limited breakpoints to 2 mainly used in all web projects

+- created by default a small and xsmall style of 12px and 14px for each style

+- separate options for rounding of font size and rounding of line height

-- added "prefix" option to insert a prefix for the text style
+- added "prefix" option to insert a prefix for the text style (like "Title", "Main" etc)

+- added "weight" option to insert a weight for the text style (like "Regular", "Bold" etc)

-- now the scale for the small bp is created for second: system large first
+- now the scale for the small bp is created for second: system is large-first

 ## Stackswell - No Longer Updated